 Some candidates may qualify for RPL or RCC based on their previous rugby experience.
 In these cases, candidates may not be required to attend courses, and may move straight to the assessment stage of obtaining their accreditation.
 This provision is designed for outstanding candidates with significant standing in the rugby community only.

 Such candidates must still obtain Smart Rugby qualification before passing the relevant Law Exam and Competency Assessment if applicable to the level of accreditation they are seeking to determine competency.

-No Referee under the age of 17 should be appointed to a match within 2 years below their own age group. eg. if a referee is 15, they may appointed to referee the U13s and below.
+No Referee under the age of 17 should be appointed to a match within 2 years below their own age group. eg. if a referee is in the U15 age group, they may appointed to referee the U13s and below.

-No Assistant Referee under the age of 17 should be appointed to a match more than 2 years above their own age group. eg. if a referee is 13, they may be appointed to assistant referee in the U15s and below.
+No Assistant Referee under the age of 17 should be appointed to a match more than 2 years above their own age group. eg. if a referee is in the U13 age group, they may be appointed to assistant referee in the U15s and below.